Our Review Process

 Dr. Apoorva T, MHM.

-Tofu for Diabetes
+Is Tofu Good for Diabetics

-If you want to choose something healthy but delicious, Tofu is the best option for you.
+Is tofu good for diabetics? - If you want to choose something healthy but delicious, Tofu is the best option for you.
 Tofu is a vegan food containing lots of proteins and fibres.
 Tofu or bean curd originated in China about 200 years ago.
 Tofu is tasteless and adopts the flavours of seasonings, making it a fantastic ingredient for various dishes.
 Tofu is prepared from soy milk that is extracted from soybeans.
 Then, a coagulant is added to curdle the soy milk.
 Once the curdling is over, excessive water is removed by pressing.
 This makes Tofu firm, and its shape remains intact.

 Table of Contents